Biosurfactant: Examples

 Microbial biosurfactants are obtained by including immiscible liquids in the growth medium.

 Applications

 Potential applications include herbicides and pesticides formulations, detergents, healthcare and cosmetics, pulp and paper, coal, textiles, ceramic processing and food industries, uranium ore-processing, and mechanical dewatering of peat.

 Oil spill remediation

 Biosurfactants enhance the emulsification of hydrocarbons, thus they have the potential to solubilise hydrocarbon contaminants and increase their availability for microbial degradation.
+In addition, biosurfactants can modify the cell surface of bacteria that biodegrade hydrocarbons, which can also increase the biodegradability of these pollutants to cells.
 These compounds can also be used in enhanced oil recovery and may be considered for other potential applications in environmental protection.